 By providing a quality library service, the Council supports the community's cultural, social, learning and leisure needs, while also providing a collective resource that is greater than local families or individuals can afford.
 As such, the activity contributes to the wellbeing of the community.

 The provision of library services is a public good and as such, it is a core function of local government.
-The goal of the activity is outlined in Table 1 below.

 1.3 Levels of Service

 Council aims to provide the following levels of service for the Library Service activity.